Tech-Sec/Crypthon/README.md

 # Crypthon
-Crypthon is written in python language to encrypt or decrypt hashes
+Crypthon is written in python language to encrypt hashes